drhsqlite/fossil-mirror/www/blockchain.md

     hash chain that applies an ordering and lookup scheme to the blocks.
     [_Blockchain: Simple Explanation_][bse] explains this “hash chain” vs. “block chain” distinction in more detail.

+    These signatures prevent modification of the face value of each transation (Type 1 fraud) by ensuring that only the one signing a new block has the private signing key that could change an issued block after the fact.

+    The fact that these signatures are also *chained* prevents Type 3 frauds by making the *prior* owner of a block sign it over to the new owner.
+To avoid an O(n²) auditing problem as a result, cryptocurrencies add a separate chain of hashes to make checking for double-spending quick and easy.

     Fossil has [a disabled-by-default feature][cs] to call out to an external copy of [PGP] or [GPG] to sign commit manifests before